update/update/README.md

 ## What does it do?

+All updating is accomplished using plugins called _updaters_, which are run by command line or API, and can be installed globally, locally, or created in a local `updatefile.js`.

 You can create your own [updaters](docs/updaters.md) using Update's API, or install updaters using [npm](https://www.npmjs.com/), to do things like:

 * enforce conventions across all of your projects